Wilberforce, Ohio

 Wilberforce is a census-designated place (CDP) in Greene County, Ohio, United States.
-The population was 2,271 at the 2010 census, up from 1,579 at the 2000 census.
+The population was 2,410 at the 2020 census.
+It is home to two historically black universities, Wilberforce University and Central State University.

 History

-After Wilberforce College was established in 1856, the community was also named for the English statesman William Wilberforce, who worked for the abolition of slavery and achieved the end of the slave trade in the United Kingdom and its empire.
+After Wilberforce University was established in 1856, the community was also named for the English statesman William Wilberforce, who worked for the abolition of slavery and achieved the end of the slave trade in the United Kingdom and its empire.
 The small community served as an important stop for refugee slaves on the Underground Railroad before the American Civil War, as it had seven stations.

 The Ohio Historical Society operates the National Afro-American Museum and Cultural Center, which provides exhibits and learning opportunities for the regional community.
 The Association of African American Museums, also located in Wilberforce and supported by the private university, works to build professional capacity among smaller museums.

+On April 3, 1974, during the 1974 Super Outbreak, a destructive F5 tornado moved through the area after exiting the nearby city of Xenia, where it destroyed many homes and businesses.
+The tornado severely damaged several structures in Wilberforce, including multiple campus and residential buildings of Wilberforce University.
+Central State University also sustained significant damage, and a water tower was toppled.
+As a result of the tornado, 32 people were killed, and about 1,150 people were injured.